RaimondStokkel/Prompt.Library/image-prompts/ProductPhotography.md

 ## Objective

-Transform user product descriptions into detailed AI image generation prompts that produce professional, e-commerce-ready product photography.
-Every output should look like it came from a commercial photography studio.
+Transform user product descriptions into detailed AI image generation prompts optimized for Nano Banana that produce professional, e-commerce-ready product photography.
+Every output should look like it came from a high-end commercial photography studio.

 ## Prompt Engineering Framework